 by Tom Kornfield and Greg Berger

 Medicare Advantage (MA) is improving quality for seniors.
 And while quality goes up, costs continue to go down for taxpayers.
-This was further demonstrated last week, when the Medicare Payment Advisory Commission (MedPAC) announced average payments to MA plans are now equivalent to fee-for-service (also called “traditional”) Medicare costs.
+This was further demonstrated last week, when the Medicare Payment Advisory Commission (MedPAC) announced average payments to MA plans remain equivalent to fee-for-service (also called “traditional”) Medicare costs.

 While the Medicare program now spends the same amount on average for MA as it does for traditional Medicare, MA plans offer much more than traditional Medicare, such as additional benefits, out-of-pocket spending caps, and prescription drug coverage for no additional premiums.

-Seniors see – and like – the difference.
-MA enrollment has increased by about 60 percent since 2010, as plans have consistently demonstrated their ability to deliver value.
-In 2017, roughly 80 percent of Medicare beneficiaries will have access to an MA plan with drug benefits offered at no additional premium.
+Seniors see—and like—the difference.
+MA enrollment has increased by nearly 80 percent since 2010, as plans have consistently demonstrated their ability to deliver value.
+In 2019, 90 percent of Medicare beneficiaries will have access to an MA plan with drug benefits offered at no additional premium.
 Enrollee satisfaction is very high, with 90 percent of MA members reporting satisfaction with their health care coverage and their preventive services, and 84 percent satisfied with their prescription drug coverage.

 Recent research has found that MA beneficiaries spend less time in rehabilitation after leaving the hospital, return home faster and are less likely to be readmitted.
 In addition, previous research shows MA brings cost-effective improvements to the rest of the health care system and has a diminishing effect on traditional Medicare spending.

-The goal of payment parity between MA and traditional Medicare sought by MedPAC has now been achieved.
+The goal of payment parity between MA and traditional Medicare sought by MedPAC has now been sustained for several years.
 And evidence is growing that due to the spillover effect, the more people who enroll in MA in certain areas, the slower costs grow in traditional Medicare overall.

-Tom Kornfield is Vice President, Public Programs Policy, and Greg Berger is Executive Director, Medicare Policy at AHIP.
+Tom Kornfield is Vice President, Medicare Policy, and Greg Berger is Executive Director, Medicare Policy at AHIP.